CraigClem/SpaceInvader-Game/README.md

 ## The Approach

-When we were told we were to create a retro acrcade game from a selection of options i was delighted to see the Space Invaders was one of them!
-I've always assocaiated Space Invaders with the 80's and aracde gaming.
+When we were told we were to create a retro arcade game from a selection of options I was delighted to see the Space Invaders was one of them!
+I've always associated Space Invaders with the 80's and aracde gaming.
 The nostalgia kicked in and I was excited to be begin planning my build and began drawing out a grid and jotting down my thoughts and ideas.